-More companies are rapidly reaching unicorn status (a $1 billion valuation) than ever before, and while more efficient access to capital is a key factor, much of the credit goes to the teams that know or quickly learn how to build hypergrowth organizations.
-While traditionally, the teams driving growth have not included finance and accounting, that is not the case today.
+More companies are rapidly reaching unicorn status (a $1 billion valuation) than ever before, and while more efficient access to capital is a key factor, increasingly it’s the teams that know how to build hypergrowth organizations that make the difference.

 Fast-growing companies rely on clean financial data to fuel rapid decision-making by all operational areas in a company.
 So, building a smooth finance and accounting operation is essential.
 At the same time, expectations for accounting and finance operations have shifted from giving support to providing leadership — from recording the past, to describing possibilities for the future.
 Our experts share what is involved in making that shift.